-Ronya (sitting in the first row, 2nd from the right with her hand clasped) with a group of students, Latvia, 1909
+Ronya is sitting in the front row, 2nd from the right with her hand clasped.

 Ronya in Windau, Latvia, 1909

 In 1909, Ronya's mother Bassja died.
-Along with her two younger siblings Eva and Israel, she left Latvia to stay in Constantinople with her elder sister Bertha and her husband Dr. Israel Auerbach had been living since 1908.
+Along with her two younger siblings Eva (Bitia) and Israel (Isrolke), she left Latvia and came to Constantinople where her elder sister Bertha and her husband Dr. Israel Auerbach had been living since 1908.

-In the spring of 1909, Ronya finished high school.
-In July, she was issued a passport to travel abroad, and after a stop in Odessa on August 1, 1909, arrived in Constantinople.
+Ronya had finished high school in the spring of 1909.
+In July, she was issued a passport to travel abroad, and after a stop in Odessa on August 1, 1909, she arrived in Constantinople.
 She was nineteen.